Samii05/car_rental_management/README.md

 ⚠️ Ensure WAMP is running before accessing the web app.

-🔑 If you change database credentials, update the db_connection.php file accordingly.
+🔑 If you change database credentials, update the connectdb.php file accordingly.

 🛠️ Use either MySQL Workbench or phpMyAdmin to manage your database effectively.